seanfisk/mastering-eos/manual/shell/interactive.rst

 Environment Variables
 =====================

-:wikipedia:`A process' environment <Environment_variable>` is a mapping of key-value pairs possesed by every running process in the system.
+:wikipedia:`A process' environment <Environment_variable>` is a mapping of key-value pairs possessed by every running process in the system.
 They are typically used to modify the behavior of programs.
 You are probably familiar with some common ones; for example, :envvar:`PATH`, :envvar:`EDITOR`, and :envvar:`PWD`.
 Environment variable names on Linux are case-sensitive and can contain most characters, although by convention they are usually named in all caps with words separated by underscores.

 Bash supports manipulation of the environment variables for programs it runs (*child processes*) in various ways.
 To see what environment variables Bash is giving to its child processes, use the :cmd:`env` program::